 where $\und{f}\sigma^\prime = (f_{\sigma^\prime(1)},\dots,f_{\sigma^\prime(n)})$ and $\und{M}\sigma^{\prime}= (M_{\sigma^\prime(1)},\dots, M_{\sigma^{\prime}(n)})$ denote the permuted tuples. \end{itemize} Verifying that these data define an operad requires some technical results for time-orderable tuples which have been proven in \cite[Lemma 4.3]{BPScomparison}. \end{defi} \begin{defi} The category of \textit{tPFAs over $\Loc^\rc$} with values in a bicomplete closed symmetric monoidal category $\TT$ is defined as the category

 of $\TT$-valued algebras over the tPFA operad $\tP_{\Loc^\rc}^{}$ from Definition \ref{def:tPFAoperad}.
 We denote by

-the full subcategory consisting of all tPFAs satisfying the time-slice axiom, i.e.\ the operad algebra (i.e.\ multifunctor) $\FFF: \tP_{\Loc^\rc}^{}\to\TT$ sends every $1$-ary operation $f:M\to N$ in $\tP_{\Loc^\rc}^{}$ which corresponds to a Cauchy morphism in $\Loc^\rc$ to an isomorphism in $\TT$. \end{defi} \begin{rem} Similarly to Remark \ref{rem:additivity}, one can show that the concept of tPFAs over $\Loc^\rc$ from Definition \ref{def:tPFA} is more flexible and general than the additive tPFAs from the earlier comparison theorem in \cite{BPScomparison}.
-The key point is again to observe that there exists an evident multifunctor $\tP_{\Loc^\rc}\to \tP_{\Loc}$, where $\tP_{\Loc}$ is the operad obtained by replacing in Definition \ref{def:tPFAoperad} the category $\Loc^\rc$ by the larger category $\Loc$.
+the full subcategory consisting of all tPFAs satisfying the time-slice axiom, i.e.\ the operad algebra (i.e.\ multifunctor) $\FFF: \tP_{\Loc^\rc}^{}\to\TT$ sends every $1$-ary operation $f:M\to N$ in $\tP_{\Loc^\rc}^{}$ which corresponds to a Cauchy morphism in $\Loc^\rc$ to an isomorphism in $\TT$. \end{defi} \begin{rem} The same conclusions of Remark \ref{rem:additivity} hold true for tPFAs.
+The analog of Proposition \ref{prop:additivity} for tPFAs shows that the concept of tPFAs over $\Loc^\rc$ from Definition \ref{def:tPFA} is a honest generalization of the additive tPFAs over $\Loc$ from the earlier comparison theorem in \cite{BPScomparison}.
+Furthermore, the analog of Proposition \ref{prop:additivity2} for tPFAs identifies the tPFAs over $\Loc^\rc$ coming from additive tPFAs over $\Loc$ by a similar additivity property. \sk

+The key point to establish the tPFA-analogs of Propositions \ref{prop:additivity} and \ref{prop:additivity2} is again to observe that there exists an evident multifunctor $\tP_{\Loc^\rc}\to \tP_{\Loc}$, where $\tP_{\Loc}$ is the operad obtained by replacing in Definition \ref{def:tPFAoperad} the category $\Loc^\rc$ by the larger category $\Loc$.
 This multifunctor is surjective on objects, hence the associated restriction functor $(-)\vert^\rc : \tPFA\to \tPFA^{\rc}$ is faithful.
-Restricting this functor to the full subcategory of additive tPFAs, we obtain a fully faithful functor
+In analogy with Proposition \ref{prop:additivity}, restricting this functor to the full subcategory of additive tPFAs, we obtain a fully faithful functor

-which means that additive tPFAs are a full subcategory of $\tPFA^\rc$.
+which means that additive tPFAs over $\Loc$ are a full subcategory of tPFAs over $\Loc^\rc$.
 To prove this statement, we note that the analog of the extended naturality square \eqref{eqn:extendednaturality} is given in the present case by

 where $\und{U}=(U_1,\dots,U_n)\in\mathbf{RC}_{\und{M}}$ is a tuple of objects $U_i\in\mathbf{RC}_{M_i}$ and the corresponding inclusion $\Loc^\rc$-morphisms are denoted by $\iota_{\und{U}}^{\und{M}} = (\iota_{U_1}^{M_1},\dots,\iota_{U_n}^{M_n})$.
 To invoke universality of the colimit entering the additivity property, one uses that